burdiuz/traceability-matrices/README.md

 });
 ```

-### HTML
+### XML

-HTML file structure starts with a root tag `feature`.
+XML file structure starts with a root tag `feature`.
 It should contain these tags

 - `title` - Feature title, required.
 - `structure` - Feature structure, required.